romanpbj/Seattle-Smart-Spaces/README.md

 Gathering the Data:

-  1.Thousands of rows of Seattle parking data are read from a CSV
+  1. 500 thousand rows of Seattle parking data are read from a CSV

   2. Removes outliers and unnecessary data like RestrictedParkingZones